Xenix: History

 In 1984, a port to the 68000-based Apple Lisa 2 was jointly developed by SCO and Microsoft and it was the first shrink-wrapped binary product sold by SCO.
 The Multiplan spreadsheet was released for it.

 In its 1983 OEM directory, Microsoft said the difficulty in porting to the various 8086 and Z8000-based machines had been the lack of a standardized memory management unit and protection facilities.
 Hardware manufacturers compensated by designing their own hardware, but the ensuing complexity made it "extremely difficult if not impossible for the very small manufacturer to develop a computer capable of supporting a system such as Xenix from scratch," and "the Xenix kernel must be custom-tailored to each new hardware environment".

 A generally available port to the unmapped Intel 8086/8088 architecture was done by The Santa Cruz Operation around 1983.
-SCO Xenix for the PC XT shipped sometime in 1984 and contained some enhancement from 4.2BSD; it also supported the Micnet local area networking.
+SCO Xenix for the PC XT shipped in 1984 and contained some enhancement from 4.2BSD; it also supported the Micnet local area networking.

 While Unix was still rare in companies during the second half of the 1980s, Xenix was probably the most commonly installed Unix.
 The 286 version of Xenix used the integrated MMU present on this chip, by running in 286 protected mode.
 The 286 Xenix was accompanied by new hardware from Xenix OEMs.
 For example, the Sperry PC/IT, an IBM PC AT clone, was advertised as capable of supporting eight simultaneous dumb terminal users under this version.

 While Xenix 2.0 was still based on Version 7 Unix, version 3.0 was upgraded to a Unix System III code base, a 1984 Intel manual for Xenix 286 noted that the Xenix kernel had about 10,000 lines at this time.
 It was followed by a System V R2 codebase in Xenix 5.0 (a.k.a.
 Xenix System V).